The New York Times sues ChatGPT creator OpenAI, Microsoft, for copyright infringement

 It allows for material to be reused without permission in certain instances, including for research and teaching.

-Courts have said fair use of a copyrighted work must generate something new that is "transformative," or comments on or refers back to an original work.
+Courts have said fair use of a copyrighted work must generate something new that is "transformative," or comments on or refers back to an original work — something the Times argues does not apply to how OpenAI reproduces the paper's original reporting.

 Suit seeks damages over alleged unlawful copying

-The suit seeks to hold OpenAI and Microsoft responsible for the "billions of dollars in statutory and actual damages that they owe for the unlawful copying and use of The Times's" articles.
+The suit seeks to hold OpenAI and Microsoft responsible for the "billions of dollars in statutory and actual damages that they owe for the unlawful copying and use" of the Times' articles.
 In addition, the Times' legal team is asking a court to order the destruction of all large language model datasets, including ChatGPT, that rely on the publication's copyrighted works.

 OpenAI and Microsoft did not return a request for comment.